jrpotter/notebook/notes/linkers/relocatable.md

 %%ANKI
 Basic
 Linking fails at symbol resolution if what set(s) are nonempty?
-Back: Either the set of unresolved symbols or relocatable object files.
+Back: The set of unresolved symbols.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1736632025912-->
 END%%